| |

 Total Time: 5 minutes

-This vibrant green and yummy sunflower seed pesto is a Nordic twist on a traditional pesto with foraged wood sorrel.
+This vibrant green and yummy wood sorrel pesto is a Nordic twist on a traditional pesto with foraged wood sorrel and sunflower seeds.
 The slight acidity of wood sorrel gives a perfect balance to the olive oil and the Parmesan cheese.
 With step-by-step guidance and tips on variations and storing, you’ll be making this homemade nut-free pesto in minutes.

 Ingredients